Blog icon

 The focus on Richmond arose from the continual incidence of flooding and likely compounding impacts that come from a changed climate and hydrology.
 Lessons from the NRRI project will be applicable across the region.
 The LiDAR and river bathymetry data form the critical scientific evidence base that can be used by the NSW Government and local councils to inform future flood mitigation strategies and plans for all local government areas in the Northern Rivers region.

-What are the long-term goals of the project?
+What were the long-term goals of the project?

-The $11.4 million Northern Rivers Resilience Initiative aims to help the Australian Government understand the drivers behind the unprecedented flood events in February-March 2022 in this region of NSW and develop community-supported solutions for flood mitigation and resilience investment.
+The $11.4 million Northern Rivers Resilience Initiative aimed to help the Australian Government understand the drivers behind the unprecedented flood events in February-March 2022 and develop community-supported solutions for flood mitigation and resilience investment.

-The National Emergency Management Agency (NEMA) has engaged Australia’s national science agency CSIRO to support the Initiative, which will consider climate, catchment and hydrological systems, and the broader influences of land-use practice and infrastructure.
+The National Emergency Management Agency (NEMA) engaged Australia’s national science agency CSIRO to support the Initiative, which considered climate, catchment and hydrological systems, and the broader influences of land-use practice and infrastructure.

 This map identifies the flood-effected Local Government Areas in the Northern Rivers region of NSW where the project will be carried out.

-1. Rapid review and assessment phase (completed) – the first six months (July to November 2022).
-This phase identified and prioritised existing project proposals.
-It analysed the most effective intervention options for allocation of the Federal Government’s $150 million funding and characterised the catchment and climate conditions which led to the 2022 floods.
+1. Rapid review and assessment phase – the first six months (July to November 2022) identified and prioritised existing project proposals.
+It analysed the most effective intervention options for allocation of the Australian Government’s $150 million funding and characterised the catchment and clmate conditions which led to the 2022 floods.
 Residents and councils, in each of the seven flood-affected Local Government Areas in the region (Ballina, Byron, Clarence Valley, Kyogle, Lismore, Richmond Valley and Tweed) were consulted to help identify and prioritise the most effective intervention options.

 Outcome – CSIRO completed the rapid review and assessment phase and submitted two related reports to NEMA on 30 November 2022.
 These reports and a full list of project recommendations were then considered by the Federal and NSW governments.